Friday, July 10, 2015

 Working in a Coal Mine – Lee Dorsey (1966)

 The infectious tune by famed New Orleans R&B singer Lee Dorsey reflects on the plight of a coal miner who's forced to endure the harsh and dangerous conditions of working in a coal mine five days a week.
 The song even contains the sound of a pickax clinking.
 It was written by legendary producer, songwriter and musician Allen Toussaint.
-It was Dorsey’s second biggest hit, peaking at at #8 on the U.S. pop singles chart and #5 on the U.S. R&B singles chart.
+It was Dorsey’s second biggest hit, peaking at #8 on the U.S. pop singles chart and #5 on the U.S. R&B singles chart.
 And the song reached #8 on the UK singles chart.
 Pioneering new wave band Devo later covered the song, which was included on the soundtrack for the 1981 film Heavy Metal.
 The 7” single of the song was packaged with Devo’s album New Traditionalists (1981).

 Working in the Coal Mine at Amazon